Prerequisites

 For more information about AAA services, see the Cisco IOS XE Security Configuration Guide: Secure Connectivity and the Cisco IOS Security Command Reference documents.
 For more information about the login line-configuration command, see the Cisco IOS Terminal Services Command Reference document.

-Follow the procedure given below to set up your device to run SSH:
+To set up your device to run SSH.

 Before you begin